ssfsx17/fight-rpg/03-Characters.md

 ## 3. Skills

 Assign numbers to skills.
-For each area of Fighting Skills, Debating Skills, and Creative Skills, assign numbers as follows: 4, 4, 3, 3, 2, 2
+For each area of Fighting, Debating, and Searching, assign numbers as follows: 4, 4, 3, 3, 2, 2

-This means that all characters have a baseline of usefulness, and have something to do during Fighting, Debating, and Creative scenes.
+This means that all characters have a baseline of usefulness, and always have something to do during Fighting, Debating, and Searching scenes.

 ## 4. Descriptors